MEMORIAL BARREL RACE

-On May 29th, 30th, and 31st, the 17th Annual "Lynda Ottun Memorial Barrel Race" will be held at Miller's Horse Palace in Billings, Montana.
+Every Memorial Day weekend the "Lynda Ottun Memorial Barrel Race" is held at Miller's Horse Palace in Billings, Montana.
 We have a contestant social and inspiring Cowboy Church Service.
 You may also bid on items from the silent auction.
-On Saturday, Sunday, and Monday we will host a 5-D Open barrel race followed by the youth and senior divisions.
+On Saturday, Sunday, and Monday we host a 5-D Open barrel race followed by the youth and senior divisions.

 Our goal as a group is to be able to help people just like Lynda: good people who need a helping hand every now and then.
 We are primarily focusing on our ranch and rodeo community who might find themselves subject to hard times or in crisis due to medical bills or other tragedies in life.
 We want to be able to help the same people who came to help Lynda.
 We hope to raise enough money to be able to help as many people as possible, and with continued growth make the fund grow.
 How we've been able to help others in Lynda's memory...